alvarisqi/alvarisqi/README.md

 ---

 ### About Me
-- 🎓 Graduated from Lambung Mangkurat University (Completed my studies!)
+- 🎓 Graduated from Lambung Mangkurat University (Completed my formal studies!
+But there is still much more to go!)
 - 💻 Passionate about software development and engineering
 - 🚀 (Hopefully) Always exploring and building